AM7999/Vita-PluginInstaller/README.md

-# Vita Kernel Plugin Installer for PlayStation Vita
+# Vita Kernel Plugin Installer

 Ever run into this situation?
 "Oh hey, look theres this really cool kernel plugin that... doesn't have an installer"